YottaDB/YDBDoc/ProgGuide/commands.rst

 **[NO]STATSHARE[:<region-list>]**

 VIEW "[NO]STATSHARE"[:<region-list>] enables or disables database statistics sharing for listed regions which permit such sharing.
 Without the region-list, the command acts on all regions enabled for sharing.
-When a targeted region has sharing disabled, STATSHARE has no immediate effect, but may cause the process to start sharing if and when a MUPIP SET -STATS enables sharing for that region.
+When a targeted region has sharing disabled, STATSHARE has no effect.

 This provides a fast and efficient mechanism for processes to share their database access statistics for other processes to monitor.
 Processes opt in or out with the VIEW "[NO]STATSHARE"[:<region-list>] command, defaulting to VIEW "NOSTATSHARE".
 At process startup, a value of 1, or any case-independent string or leading substrings of "TRUE" or "YES" in the environment variable ydb_statshare provides an initial setting of VIEW "STATSHARE".
 When a process changes whether it is opting in or out, there is no change to the output of a ZSHOW "G" within that process.
 YottaDB does not permit this form of the VIEW command within a TP transaction.
 Monitoring the statistics of other processes does not require opting-in.